 Editing and Deleting

-- Tap Comment under the photo
+- Tap below the photo.

-- Tap and then choose if you want to Delete or Delete & Report Abuse
+- Tap and then choose if you want to Delete or Delete & Report Abuse.

-- Tap under the photo
+- Tap below the photo.

 This feature isn't available right now on Windows Phone.

-Keep in mind that it isn't possible right now to delete multiple photos at the same time.
+It isn't possible right now to delete multiple photos at the same time.